mukund084/beam-python-flink-runner-examples/README.md

 # Beam + Flink Runner (Python Examples)

+These examples target Apache Beam 2.62.0 running on Apache Flink 1.17.2 with Python 3.12.
+The sample pipeline counts words from a small in-memory data set and prints the results.

 There are very few documentation on how to run Apache Beam with Flink Runner, especially for how to configure the setup.
 As a result, I'd like to provide an example on how we set up our infrastructure.